yuhangwang/ninjag-python/README.md

 The input configuration can span multiple `yaml` files,
 but the combined content must have three required sections:
 * const: a list of dictionaries of `ninja` constant definitions
-* rules: a dictionary of `ninja` rules definitions
+* rules: a list of dictionaries of `ninja` rule definitions
 * tasks: a list of dictionaries of `ninja` build tasks.
   - rule: which `ninja` rule to apply for this task
   - in: a `list` of input file names